 The Vassar IRB is guided by the ethical principles set forth in the Belmont Report and federal regulations (HHS regulations 45 CFR part 46).
 In accordance with these principles, the IRB strives to create a culture of respect for, and awareness of, the rights and welfare of research participants that is also conducive to the scholarly pursuits of the Vassar community.

 There are three categories of review conducted by the IRB.
 These levels of review are exempt, expedited, or full board review.
 These are explained in greater detail in the “Categories of IRB Review” section of this website.
-An overview of the application process is available under “Application.”
+Please visit this page first to explore whether your project might be exempt from IRB review.
+If you are certain that an application is required, an overview of the application process is available under “Application.”
 Even if your project does not constitute research, or is otherwise exempt from IRB review, under New York state law it likely still requires the use of a release form signed by participants or their parents if it involves audio or video recording (see the “Forms” section of this website).

 Regardless of IRB review category, we strongly encourage faculty, students, and staff who will be conducting research with human participants to complete an available training course on the ethics of such research.
 This is only required for key personnel on NIH-funded human subjects research (even if the research is exempt from IRB review), but familiarity with the relevant ethical principles helps to guarantee that Vassar researchers always treat their study participants in an appropriate and ethical manner.

 If you have questions about your research project or need assistance during the submission process, please contact the IRB administrator, Gail Garrison, at email@example.com or 845-437-7368.